 Dental implants can be an ideal solution to replacing damaged or missing teeth.
 They can restore not only the functionality of teeth but can provide a great new look as well.
-Dental implants are a standard cosmetic dental option offered at Hulen Smiles.
+Dental implants are a standard cosmetic dental option offered at Hulen Smiles, Implant and Cosmetic Dentist.

 People tend to assume that the gap left behind after losing a permanent adult tooth can remain empty.
 The reality is that an exposed tooth socket faces the risk of infection, can cause teeth to shift out of alignment, and can cause other issues as well.
 With a dental implant, we can help patients avoid those oral health issues.
 We have the tools and skills necessary to provide patients with a customized dental implant to meet their specific needs.

 Dental implants can even help prevent facial structure from changing, providing the functionality needed to perform the same as before the original tooth was damaged.
 Supplementing them with a dental crown can also ensure that the dental implant looks perfectly natural along with your other teeth.

 If you are looking for a sturdy, lasting, and discreet replacement tooth, then call us to learn more about our dental implant procedures today.